“May our faces, when worn, be defined by smiles lines and twinkling eyes.”

 Love is a different game in the empty-nester phase of life, but the fundamentals of love are the same as they are when you meet your first love.

 At first love, you just don’t know yet in your young life to differentiate between the tingly feelings and the true soul-to-soul vibes.
 I don’t think that differentiation can be taught.
 I believe it must be experienced.
 But I believe pointing it out can help listeners/readers watch for and go for and learn about the differences of those experiences when they are younger, earlier in their life.
 It might be that some people, possibly most people, never realize there is a difference unless and until someone mentions to them that they really are different experiences –different feelings– because they are so close in feeling to each other.

 If you, dear reader, are in one of the earlier phases of life, don’t rush in.
 Learn to enjoy dating for the sake of improving your ability to see and to love others as fellow humans.
 As souls.
 As spiritual beings, as differentiated from hot-looking people.
 Learn of wavelength harmonies and dissonances.

 Develop your own, true-to-yourself, needs and wants.
 Get them defined and refined.

 If you, dear reader, are in the empty-nester phase of life, still date.
 If you’re in a committed relationship, date your partner.

-That’s why I write LoveLifeSmarts.
+That’s why I write lovelifemarts.
 That’s why I am audacious enough to write what love is and what it isn’t.
-I know.
+I do know.
 With certainty.

-I now live to teach how to make life more lovely.
+I now live to teach how to make life lovelier.